Sir John Gilmour, 4th Baronet: Family and public life

 Gilmour married Valerie Jardine Russell, daughter of George Walker Russell, on 6 May 1967.
 They lived at Wester Balcormo, Fife.

 His maternal grandfather was Frank Oliver Wills the High Sheriff of Bristol, whose father was Sir Frank William Wills, the Bristol architect & Lord Mayor of Bristol, who was a member of the Wills tobacco family – WD & HO Wills.
 Also his 3rd great-grandfather was Seth Smith (property developer) who developed large parts of the West End of London, including Belgravia & Mayfair, in the early 1800s.

 Yeomanry career

 Commissioned on 26 May 1966 as a second lieutenant into the Fife and Forfar Yeomanry/Scottish Horse, Gilmour became the fourth generation of his family to serve in this regiment.

-Rising to captain, he saw the regiment turned into a cadre with its armoured vehicles removed and its pay stopped.
+Rising to captain, having seen the regiment turned into a cadre with its armoured vehicles removed and its pay stopped.
 This continued until he finished his service as a captain when his regiment was put into suspended animation.
 In 1992 his regiment were reactivated, and in 1999 he gained the rank of honorary colonel.